 What does a customer service representative do?

 Customer service representatives or agents are the employees tasked to interact with customers on behalf of an organization.
 Their job is to answer calls and resolve complaints.
 They may also provide information about the company’s products and services, take orders, determine charges, and process returns.

 Customer service reps work in almost every industry, and their tasks will depend on where they work.
 While most agents answer incoming telephone calls, some are assigned a particular mode of communication, such as emails, live chat, or other non-voice channels.

 Most customer service representatives working in call centers are outsourced.
+Companies such as SixEleven provide optimal customer service and technical support for their clients in the West.
 Some work in insurance agencies, banks, and other places that have contact with customers.
 Further, a trend of customer service providers working remotely is also witnessed within the past years.

 What are the key personality traits every customer service representative should possess?

 Like any other job, an applicant needs to possess specific skills and traits to even be considered as a customer service provider.
 This career path is not for everyone, so take a look at the most important personality traits and skills you need to have to excel as a customer service representative.

 Keeping customers happy should be way beyond just passing customer service metrics.
 Customer service providers must have a passion for helping others.
 Those who are passionate about helping others are active listeners, proactive, and are willing to understand the situation.

 Customer service agents who have a passion for helping people genuinely care about their clients, therefore providing quality and above-and-beyond customer service.